-EA32 is located between two rail corridors and the A406, and so poor air quality and noise should drive consideration of uses, layout and potential requirements for mitigation.
+22EA is located between two rail corridors and the A406, and so poor air quality and noise should drive consideration of uses, layout and potential requirements for mitigation.

-Objective Criteria EA32 Comment Housing 1 + Development of the site would deliver a net increase in homes.
+Objective Criteria 22EA Comment Housing 1 + Development of the site would deliver a net increase in homes.
 Economy 2 ?
-Potential employment loss or gain for EA32 would depend on confirmation of comparative employment capacity.
-Education and abilla 3 + The site is within 1km of an existing primary school.
-Education and skills d skills 4 + The site is within 2km of an existing secondary school.
+Potential employment loss or gain for 22EA would depend on confirmation of comparative employment capacity.
+Education and skills 3 + The site is within 1km of an existing primary school.
+Education and Skills 4 + The site is within 2km of an existing secondary school.
 5 + The site is within 1km of an existing GP surgery.
 Health 6 0 There would be no loss of open space from development of the site.
 There may be opportunities to provide new open space dependent on the design of proposed development.

-Objective Criteria EA32 Comment 7a + The site is within 1.5km of a health facility.
+7a + The site is within 1.5km of a health facility.
 7b + The site is within 1.5km of a leisure facility.
-Compostivity 8 + The PTAL is between 4 and 6b.
-Connectivity 9 + The site is located within 1km of active travel routes.
+Connectivity 8 0 The PTAL for the majority of the site is between 2 and 3.

+Objective Criteria 22EA Comment 9 + The site is located within 1km of active travel routes.
 Air quality and noise 10 - The site is located within an area which exceeds either of the following limits: PM10 30μg/m3, NO2 30μg/m3.
 Sensitive uses may not be suitable without mitigation.
 11 - Average road and rail noise levels are at or above 55db.
-Sensitive uses may not be suitable without mitigation.
-Resources 12 + Site is on previously developed land.
-EA32 is on land that is recorded as contaminated, and development provides an opportunity for remediation.
+Sensitive uses may not be suitable without mitigation Resources 12 + 22EA is on land that is recorded as contaminated, and development provides an opportunity for remediation.
+Engagement with Ealing Council's Contaminated Land Officer should be undertaken prior to any proposed development coming forward.
 Heritage and townscape 13 0 The site is within 500m of heritage assets but do not currently impact the setting of these assets due to their distance and the density of the townscape between sites and assets; assuming that development is of similar or appropriate massing, it is therefore likely that potential negative effects from the development of the sites could be mitigated.
 14 + The site offers the potential for improving habitat connectivity through proximity to open spaces along the railway corridor.
 Biodiversity and green infrastructure 15 + The site currently has low or no ecological value and development provides an opportunity to improve biodiversity, albeit at a small scale.
 16 0 The site is not located within ecologically designated sites.
-17 0 The site is fully located within Flood Zone 1.
+17 0 The site is fully located within Flood Zone 1 with small areas within Flood Zone 3a (Surface Water).
 Water resources 18 0 Development of the site is unlikely to impact flood risk.
-19 + The site is either within areas of low groundwater vulnerability, or not within areas of groundwater vulnerability.
+19 + The site is not within areas of groundwater vulnerability.